FALL 2019 ADMISSION

 After you have applied to CSUN, make sure the rest of your admission process goes smoothly:

 - Monitor your application status.
 Log into myNorthridge Portal, locate “My Checklist," and review your complete and incomplete tasks such as missing transcripts.
-For help, see the How To Guides.
+Helpful: How To Guides

 - Send us your official transcripts as explained above.